deadline extended to Monday, November 10 at 5PM, EST

 Session Chair: Steve Metallo, Georgetown Univ.

 Mónika Fuxreiter, Univ. of Debrecen

-Fuzziness imparts versatility on signaling
+Fuzziness - disorder in protein complexes - imparts versatility on signalling

 Jörg Gsponer, Univ. of